CarPlay: Software

 To discourage distracted driving, Siri is used extensively, providing voice turn-by-turn navigation guidance and voice-input for text messages.
 Newscast-style weather and stock results are announced instead of displayed.
 Requests that bring up visual information may be blocked when the car is in gear, and most native CarPlay apps deliver audio content with minimal interaction.

 CarPlay-enabled apps installed on the device appear on the CarPlay home screen unless disabled by the user.
 The inclusion or exclusion and order of app appearance can be changed on a per-vehicle basis.

 Hardware

-Most of the CarPlay software runs on the connected iPhone, and the CarPlay interface provides the audio and display connection to the car's infotainment system.
-CarPlay adapts to various display sizes and control interfaces for each vehicle: touch screen, rotary dials, buttons, steering-wheel controls, and hands-free microphones.
+Most of the CarPlay software runs on the connected iPhone.
+The CarPlay interface provides audio output and a visual display to the vehicle's infotainment system, while adapting to the vehicle's available control methods, including touch screens, rotary dials, physical buttons, steering-wheel controls, and hands-free microphones.

-Aftermarket head units may support CarPlay or Android Auto, usually both.
+Aftermarket head units may support CarPlay or Android Auto, and many support both platforms.

-The iPhone can connect to the car either via a USB cable or wirelessly.
+Wired CarPlay

+In a wired CarPlay configuration, the iPhone connects to the vehicle or head unit via a USB cable.
+The USB connection supplies power to the iPhone and provides a stable data link for audio, video, and control input.
+Wired CarPlay is supported by a wide range of factory-installed infotainment systems and aftermarket head units.

+Some third-party devices marketed as wireless CarPlay adapters operate by emulating a wired CarPlay connection to the vehicle.
+These devices plug into the vehicle's USB port and present themselves as a wired CarPlay interface, while separately establishing a wireless connection to the iPhone.
+Such devices still require the vehicle or head unit to support standard (wired) CarPlay.

+Wireless CarPlay

-Wireless CarPlay works by having the phone exchange network credentials with a supporting CarPlay receiver over Bluetooth, establishing a two-way Wi-Fi connection.
+Wireless CarPlay allows the iPhone to connect to a compatible vehicle or head unit without a physical cable.
+During the initial pairing process, the iPhone exchanges network credentials with the CarPlay receiver over Bluetooth.
+Once paired, CarPlay data is transmitted over a two-way Wi-Fi connection between the phone and the vehicle.

-Alternatively, it is possible to use a third-party dongle adapter plugged into the car infotainment system's USB port to enable a wireless connection.
-This still requires a car infotainment system that supports standard (wired) CarPlay.
+Wireless CarPlay support depends on both the vehicle or head unit hardware and the iPhone model, and is generally limited to newer factory systems and select aftermarket receivers.